-Part I: The Marine Reference Guide
+6.1 Part I: The Marine Reference Guide

-Part I of this report focuses on the current state of knowledge about which streams are fish-bearing streams in the Howe Sound Biosphere according to the Marine Reference Guide (hereafter referred to as MRG).
-Part I consists of a desktop analysis to determine current state of knowledge about fish bearing streams in the MRG and compile necessary background information to support Part II.
+Part I of this report consist of a desktop analysis to determine the current state of knowledge on fishbearing streams in the Atl'ka7tsem/Howe Sound Biosphere according to the Marine Reference Guide (hereafter referred to as MRG).
+Information compiled in Part I of this Project will go on to support objectives for Part II.

 Using the data from the MRG, an inventory of documented fish-bearing streams in the Howe Sound Biosphere was created.
 The streams included in the inventory were considered to be fish-bearing so long as the stream included data which demonstrated that the stream was fish-bearing.
-Two data layers were used to determine this: